antonosmond/gitops-tag-flow/README.md

 ![rollback](./diagrams/gitops-flow-rollback.png)

-ArgoCD will resync to the chart at that previous revision.
+Alternatively, if a specific chart version is specified it'll rollback to that version.

 ## Pros & Cons